GabrielPiercecchi/ProgettoProgrammazioneAvanzata/README.md

 The operator, through the system, can filter the list of all tickets, by time slot, in order to know the section that contains the most tickets and which tickets have the highest and lowest average speed.

-Finally, every User has a Token that decrease every time he exeute an authorized operation.
+Finally, every User has a Token that decrease every time he execute an authorized operation.
 When this Token reach 0 the system throw a costum error and reset the User's Token.

 ## 🕹️ Technologies Used